New Hampshire Divorce Steps

 For finalization of the divorce, the following documents are required.

-If the divorcing couple has children, the below mentioned 3 documents are essential.
+If the divorcing couple has children, the below mentioned three documents are essential:

-• Certificate of Attendance for Parenting Class: This document specifies that the divorcing couple has remained present at the parenting class
+• Certificate of Attendance for Parenting Class: This document specifies that the divorcing couple has remained present at the parenting class.
+These classes are taken as an assistance to parents to cope up with the divorce and changed situations

 • Uniform Support Order: This document decides who has the responsibility of child support, spousal support as well as health care expenses like heath insurance

-• Parenting Plan: This document outlines the parenting schedules and allocates residential responsibility and decision making to both divorcing partners
+• Parenting Plan: This document outlines the parenting schedules and allocates residential responsibility and decision making to both divorcing partners.
+It also specifies the terms of child visitation

-The following 3 documents are compulsory for all divorcing couples.
+The following three documents are compulsory for all divorcing couples:

 • Certificate of Divorce: This is a Federal Form that requests information about the divorcing couple for statistical reasons